Gateway Transit Center (TriMet): Platform layout

-The transit center includes three light rail tracks and platforms, with bus stops located on the east side of the station.
+The original Gateway station includes three light rail tracks and platforms, with bus stops located on the east side of the station.
 The easternmost track is used by inbound (westbound) Blue and Green Line trains.
 Trains on this track open up doors to both the side and center platforms.
-The middle track is to the west of the center platform and is used by inbound Red Line trains.
+The middle track is to the west of the center platform and was used by inbound Red Line trains prior to March 4, 2024.
 The westernmost track has a side platform and is used by all outbound (eastbound) trains.